 In the United States, health care facilities are owned by the private sector.
 Everything from emergency care to Autism treatment is provided on a for-profit basis, with the money coming from either government health care insurance programs, private or company provided health insurance, or out of pocket from the patients themselves.
 Contrary to popular belief, the US government does spend money on health care - they're the 4th highest spending nation per capita - but all their spending only manages to assist about 60% of the population.

 Even in countries that do have extensive public health insurance systems, there is quite a large amount of free enterprise within the health care field.
 In Canada, family doctors run their own clinics as independent sole proprietorships.
 And ancillary services such as physiotherapy or dentistry are typically not covered within the public system, although these services are often partially covered by private insurance (through "extended" health benefits).
-Even more confusing, some dental procedures may be covered, depending on whether there is a medical need; for example, seeing a dentist for a routine check-up would not qualify for coverage, but visiting a chiropractor at Lawrence Health Wellness Clinic might.
+Even more confusing, some dental procedures may be covered, depending on whether there is a medical need; for example, seeing a dentist for a routine check-up would not qualify for coverage, but visiting a foot clinic in Scarborough due to pain, might be.

 The debate around the health care issue in the United States is active on many fronts.
 One of the questions that is often asked is whether the government should spend more to subsidize medical insurance for those who are not yet covered or whether the government should adopt a welfare state model and attempt to alter the system, transferring ownership of facilities to the government so that hospitals cannot continue to become rich on government health insurance dollars.